geofabrik/OpenRailRouting/README.md

 * `--gpx-location=$PATTERN` is required.
 This can be either a single GPX file or a wildcard pattern like `/path/to/dir/mytracks/*.gpx`.
 The resulting routes will be written as GPX files to same directory but `.res.gpx` will be appended to their file names.
+Wildcard patterns need to be enclosed with quotes (`--gpx-location="path/to/files/*.gpx"`) to prevent your shell expanding the pattern.
 * `-V VEHICLE`, `--vehicle=$VEHICLE`: routing profile to be used.

 Optional command line arguments: